 In May of 2006 the Rudez family moved to its current location on Route 51 in Jefferson Hills, PA.
 Although only 1 mile from our roots, the modern new facility and spacious indoor showroom bring a warmth and comfort that can be felt from the moment you walk through the doors.
 As evidenced in our history, the Rudez family is committed to customer service and we look forward to serving our customers for many generations to come.

-Like many of the customers that we serve, we too are faced with the reality of death as the past few years have altered our family and our history.
+Like many of the customers that we serve, we too are faced with the reality of death as our family and our history has changed.
 On April 17, 2010, Rosemary passed away after a brief illness and, as is often the case with lifelong companions, Juggy departed this life only ten months later on February 2, 2011.
 We continue our mission with heavy hearts but the understanding that these two individuals left an indelible mark on our family, our business and the communities that we serve.